oldmartijntje/Angular-Github-Pages-Scripts/README.md

 If `scripts/builderData.json` does not exist, run `builder.py`, this will give you errors, but i will generate the `scripts/builderData.json` for you.

+IMPORTANT!

+This json will be created/read from wherever your builder.py is ran from.
+So if you run it in vscode whilst it is in a folder, it probably will create a new one in the top level.

 ```json
 {
     "BuildNumber": 0,